iweiss/wildfly-server-migration/testsuite/README.md

-JBoss Server Migration Tool Testsuite
+JBoss EAP Server Migration Tool Testsuite
 ==========================================

 The resources to test the server migration tool distribution.